BitFinancialServices/bitcoinaverage/README.md

 [![Build Status](https://travis-ci.org/git-toni/bitcoinaverage.png?branch=master)](https://travis-ci.org/git-toni/bitcoinaverage)

 Bitcoinaverage is an independent 'globally averaged bitcoin price' provider.
-They provide a **Global** price, based on the volume and price of BTC in all currencies, together with a **Market** price, which only takes into account the volume of BTC directly exchangeable through that specific currency.
+They provide on one hand a **Global** price, which is based on the volume and price of BTC in all currencies.
+And on the other hand they provide a **Market** price, which only takes into account the volume of BTC directly exchangeable using the chosen specific currency.
 For more information on the methods BitcoinAverage uses to calculate the price, please refer to their website, in particular [this page](https://bitcoinaverage.com/explain.htm).